rvanwhy/rvanwhy.github.io/02-about.md

     <hr>
     <p>I am currently at Princeton University finishing my PhD in Mathematics.
 My advisor is Professor <a href="https://www.math.princeton.edu/people/emmy-murphy">Emmy Murphy</a>.
 My degree will be conferred by Northwestern University.
 At the moment and I am working on my dissertation.
 You can <a href="research">read more about my research here</a>.

+<p> In the spring of 2023, I attended the <a href="https://www.math.ksu.edu/about/events/conference/2023midwestgeometry/">2023 Midwest Geometry Conference</a> at Kansas State University.

+<p> In the fall of 2022, I gave a talk on my research for <a href="gtgaps.org">Geometric Topology Grad and Postdoc Seminar (GT GAPS).</a> I also gave a talk for the Notre Dame Graduate Student Seminar on the same topic.

+<p> In the summer of 2022, I attended the <a href="https://sites.google.com/view/sync-early-career-workshop/home">SYNC Early Career Workshop</a> at the University of California Davis.

+<p> In spring of 2022, I attended <a href="https://www.math.columbia.edu/~staff/KuranishiC1.htm">Deformations of Geometric Structures in Current Mathematics: "A celebration of the works of Masatake Kuranishi."</a> at Columbia University.

 <p> In the summer of 2021, I moved to Princeton University.
 I also gave a talk on disk bundle plumbings and lens spaces for the Graduate Student Seminar at Notre Dame.

 <p> In the spring of 2021, I attended the <a href="https://gstgc2021.iu.edu/">Graduate Student Topology and Geometry Conference</a> at Indiana